varlardohaeris/emacs-archives/gnu/relint-readme.txt

     In general, A?, where A matches the empty string, can be simplified to just A.

+  - Ineffective string escape '\X'

+    A backslash precedes a character that does not need escaping in a string literal (any string, not just regexps), like in "hot\-dog".

+    If the backslash should be part of the string then it probably needs to be doubled; otherwise, it is pointless and should be removed to avoid confusion.

+    In Emacs versions older than 27.1, a left round or square bracket, '(' or '[', at the very start of a line in a multi-line string could sometimes fool the Emacs-Lisp mode into believing it to be the start of a function, thus people sometimes precede such brackets with an otherwise unnecessary backslash.
+However, there is usually no reason to put backslashes before brackets in strings in general.

   - Suspect range '+-X' or 'X-+'